 By examining the source and function of those genes in the first signature gene set, the study also revealed the source of cytokine storms — the cells lining lung airways and white blood cells known as macrophages and T cells.

-In addition, the results illuminated the consequences of the storm — damage to those same lung airway cells and natural killer cells, a specialised immune cell that kills virus-infected cells.
+In addition, the results illuminated the consequences of the storm — damage to those same lung airway cells and natural killer cells, a specialized immune cell that kills virus-infected cells.

 The researchers think the information might also help guide treatment approaches for patients experiencing a cytokine storm by providing cellular targets and benchmarks to measure improvement.